SyntheticAutonomicMind/website/docs/developer/building.md

 ## Prerequisites (tools)

 Install these tools if you haven't already.
-You mentioned you already installed `cmake`, `ccache`, and Xcode.
-Good.
-The rest below are commonly required.

 Using Homebrew (recommended):